anuj1501/anuj-raghani-website/content/home/experience.md

     description: >-
       * Focused on optimizing the accuracy-latency tradeoff to enhance the performance of their LLM API service, a critical tool used by financial firms to detect anomalous transactions.
-      * Worked on novel SOTA techniques to reduce the training time of models and the inference time.
-        Explored techniques like TensorRT, training on multiple GPUs, Mixed precision training (FP16).
+      * Worked on novel SOTA techniques to reduce the training time of models and the inference time and explored techniques like TensorRT, training on multiple GPUs, Mixed precision training (FP16).
       * Used Pytorch framework and pushed the final code into their research repositories.

   - title: Undergraduate Researcher